Heartbreaker (Mariah Carey song): Live performances

 In order to promote "Heartbreaker", Carey performed the song live on several television and award show appearances, as well as recorded her own Fox Broadcasting Company special.
 Titled The Mariah Carey Homecoming Special, it was a mini-concert filmed at Carey's old high school in Huntington, New York.
 The special aired on Fox on December 21, 1999, and featured Jay-Z live on stage for his verses.
 Carey performed "Heartbreaker" and its accompanying remix at the MTV European Music Awards, held on November 11, 1999, in Dublin, Ireland.
-For the performance, Da Brat and Missy Elliott both joined Carey on-stage.
+For the performance, Da Brat and Missy "Misdemeanor" Elliott both joined Carey on-stage.
 Additionally, the song was performed on The Oprah Winfrey Show, which again featured the female duo live on stage, British music chart program Top of the Pops, French program Vivement Dimanche, and The Today Show.

 For Rainbow, Carey embarked on her fourth concert tour, titled the Rainbow World Tour (2000).
 Throughout it, Carey performed the song live during every show.
 The synopsis behind each performance was a wrestling match in between Carey and Storm, where Carey would sing the remix and original versions of the song throughout each small interlude of the fight.
 Carey was brought out with boxing gloves to the stage, performing the remix version of the song.
 After she began wrestling and boxing with Storm, she defeated her, prompting her to begin the original version of the song.
 "Heartbreaker" featured a very different set up for Carey's Charmbracelet World Tour: An Intimate Evening with Mariah Carey (2002–03).
 During the tour, Carey wore a sparkling, Swarovski bikini number, and performed both the remix and original versions back-to-back.
 Several male and female dancers were on stage during the performances, as well as different musicians and back-up vocalists.
 During Carey's following tour, The Adventures of Mimi Tour, "Heartbreaker" was once again performed at each of the shows.
 For the song's recital, Carey's donned a black bikini and matching silk cape, as well as Christian Louboutin platform pumps.
 Several male dancers were present on stage, wearing black overalls and jackets while performing heavy dance routines.
 For the show at Madison Square Garden in New York City, Carey was joined by both Da Brat and Jay-Z for the remix and original versions, respectively.
 During the Angels Advocate Tour, the song was paired with Love Hangover by Diana Ross, and performed in a mash-up, the same as she did in VH1 Divas in 2000.
 For the Caution World Tour, Carey performed both the remix and original versions of the song, albeit briefly interrupted by Storm attempting to pick a fight until being knocked out by Carey; with the backup dancers dragging her offstage.